flarum/lang-english/README.md

-# English Language Pack for Flarum
+# Slovak Language for Flarum

-## Installation

-This language pack is bundled with [Flarum](http://flarum.org/).

-## Translating Flarum

-Because Flarum is at an early development stage, instructions to translate it are currently unavailable.
-Please check [our documentation](http://flarum.org/docs/translate/) when it will be written.
+This is my first attempt on Flarum extension.
+It should be compatible with beta.9, but it was not tested yet.

+_Time to test it then..._